It’s that time of year again, Black History Month. And look out white folks, cuz critical race theory is gonna eat your babies!

 History is one of those things that fantasy and SF writers and others in speculative fiction can’t escape.
 Anyone engaged in speculative creating, knows that just the act of world building can require endless historical research.
 You can’t do fantasy in your medieval pre-industrial setting unless you have some history (whether that’s Eurocentric Westeros, African-centered Nyumbani or more diverse conjured up realms).
 Your steampunk America is pure fantasy if it doesn’t deal with slavery or Jim Crow or colonization.

 Even our futurist creations are often based on imagined histories that mimic and reflect those of our past.
 Movies like The Matrix make little sense outside the context of race in America.
 Want to understand the meaning behind that BI-66ER Unit in The Second Renaissance that helped spark the war with the machines?
 You better know your Dred Scott Case & certain characters from your Richard Wright novels.
-Sure needed to know some Black History to understand this adaptation of Watchmen on HBO.
-Lovecraft Country had fans running to Google up history weekly!
+Sure needed to know some Black History to understand our current moment of white backlash and book banning.
 So Black History is important, because it fits into that larger human history that we draw upon in our creations.
 It’s important, just because.

 And if you want to understand our current political moment, better read some Octavia Butler.